akira215/logger/README.md

 * `name` : the logger name.
 It will be used to retrieve the logger from anywhere using the static method.
 In addition, it will be the filename in case of file logging policy.
 * `path` : path of the logging file in case of file policy, unused otherwise.

+If you construct a logger with a `name` that already exist in the logger list, it will replace the existing one.
+A static function is available to check whether a logger is already registred with a name: `bool loggername_exist(const std::string& name)`, it return true only if a logger with `name` is already registered.

 ### Destruction
 By calling the destructor (using `delete` on a variable created on the heap, or getting out of scope for a stack variable), the corresponding logger will be deleted (its thread stopped and purged) and its entry will be removed from the logger list, so it will not be accessible again.